twuilliam/nodes-info/lisa.md

 At first, 10k credits are assigned to new users.
 If you run out of credits (i.e. negative number), ask the helpdesk for more credits.

-One hour on a GPU node is equivalent to 48 credits.
+One hour of computation on a GPU node is equivalent to 48 credits.

 ## More info